AIMotionLab-SZTAKI/AIMotionLab-Virtual/Tutorial.md

 # Tutorial

-This tutorial demonstrates how to use the classes in the repository.
+This tutorial demonstrates how the simulator is constructed logically, and how to use the classes in the repository.

 ## util.xml_generator.SceneXmlGenerator
 ```